cranjesh/images-test/TheSoldiersLegacyThorough.md

 "I almost believed him," I admitted.

-Holmes’s voice was quiet, but firm.
+Holmes's voice was quiet, but firm.
 "That was his intent, Watson."

 I frowned.
-"Do you think he’s lying?"
+"Do you think he's lying?"

 "Lying outright?
 No. But truth, when carefully placed, can be more dangerous than falsehood.
 He wants you to suspect Katherine, to believe she had the most to gain."

-"And you don’t?"
+"And you don't?"

 Holmes did not answer immediately.
-Instead, he glanced back at the door to William’s study.
+Instead, he glanced back at the door to William's study.

 "I think William Blackwood is a man who expects to be doubted, Watson.
 And that is precisely why he does not lie outright.
 He lets truth and falsehood blur—until even the most rational man begins to doubt what he knows."

-"For all his bitterness, William did not lie outright—he let truth and falsehood blur until even I began to doubt what I knew."

 <br><br><br>
 <br><br><br>
 <br><br><br>
 <br><br><br>
 <br><br><br>
-## Chapter 5: The Widow's Tale
+## Chapter 6: The Widow's Confession

 Holmes sat in silence, his keen gaze sweeping the landscape, while my thoughts turned to Katherine Blackwood—the widow of a man whose death seemed far from ordinary.